 8. Regularly Clean and Maintain Leather Seats (THE MOST IMPORTANT)

 Last on the list, but the most important advice I can give is to regularly clean and maintain your vehicle and leather seats.
 Without following this tip, all other suggestions are worthless.

-Without proper cleaning and protection, leather car seats will crack easily, even if you follow all the abovementioned guidelines.
+If you neglect leather car seats, they will crack easily, even if you follow all the abovementioned guidelines.

-Whenever cleaning and protecting car leather seats, make sure to do it gently with soft leather cleaning brushes (Check my recommendations here) and with the right products that are safe for leather.
+Whenever cleaning and protecting car leather seats, make sure to do it gently with soft leather cleaning brushes and with the right products that are safe for leather.

-When you clean leather seats, you should protect them with some high-quality protectants that’ll last.
-From my experience, one of the best leather conditioners is Meguiar’s Gold Class Leather Conditioner (check the price on Amazon now).
+When you clean leather seats, you should protect them with a high-quality protectant that is durable and long-lasting.
+From my experience, one of the best leather conditioners is Meguiar’s Gold Class Leather Conditioner.
 It’s not expensive and works fantastically.

 Keeping car leather seats from cracking isn’t rocket science.
 You should just keep them away from the sun and heat and clean and protect them regularly.
 With time, the tips above will become your routine, and that’ll keep leather protected as much as possible.

 We can’t wholly influence external factors, but we can take many prevention steps to reduce their impact on our car – and by doing that, we’ll keep our car shiny and beautiful for many years to come.